The name Portsmouth Baroque Choir was adopted on 9th February 1981

 The choir had previously been known as Drayton Choral Society, originally formed of members of Drayton Methodist Church.
 We now rehearse in Portsmouth and attract members from all over southern Hampshire and West Sussex.

 Portsmouth Baroque Choir’s repertoire, as its name implies, centres firstly around works from the 17th and 18th centuries.
-Our most ambitious concert of recent years, featuring J S Bach’s towering Mass in B minor, was performed to a large and appreciative audience in the Chichester Festival in 2019, and won us the Portsmouth News Guide Award for the Best Classical Act.
+In one of our most ambitious concerts of recent years, in 2019, we were joined by the Consort of 12 instrumental ensemble to perform J S Bach’s towering Mass in B minor to a large and appreciative audience in the Chichester Festival.
+Our performance won us the Portsmouth News Guide Award for the Best Classical Act.
+We joined with the Consort of 12 at the Chichester Festival again in 2022 to perform Handel’s Israel in Egypt.

+Bach and Handel feature strongly in our repertoire.
 We have sung several other works by Bach, including the Magnificat and the St John Passion, besides cantatas and motets.
-Other Baroque composers regularly performed are Vivaldi (including the Gloria and Dixit Dominus), Purcell (including verse and symphony anthems), and especially Handel.
-A concert in March 2018, for instance, included two of Handel’s Chandos Anthems to commemorate 300 years since their composition and first performance.
+In March 2018 we performed two of Handel’s Chandos Anthems to commemorate 300 years since their composition and first performance.
+Other Baroque composers regularly performed are Vivaldi (including the Gloria and Dixit Dominus) and Purcell (including verse and symphony anthems).

 Occasionally we have joined with other choirs, combining in 2013 with both the Emsworth-based Renaissance Choir and Portsmouth Cathedral Choir to perform Thomas Tallis’s extraordinary 40-part motet Spem in Alium.